Convair F-106 Delta Dart: Operational history

-In 1972, some F-106As were upgraded in Project Six Shooter that involved fitting the F-106 with a new canopy without metal bracing which greatly improved pilot visibility.
-Also added was an optical gunsight and provision for a M61 Vulcan 20 mm cannon.
-The M61 Vulcan had 650 rounds of ammunition in the center of the weapons bay, being used in place of the AIR-2 Genie.
-Many F-106 units opted to fly without the gun, retaining their nuclear payload instead.
-The F-15A Eagle started replacing the F-106 in 1981, with "The Sixes" typically passed on to Air National Guard units.
+In 1972, some F-106As were upgraded in Project Six Shooter that involved fitting the F-106 with a new canopy without metal bracing which greatly improved pilot visibility, an optical gunsight and provision for a M61 Vulcan 20 mm cannon, replacing the AIR-2 Genie and its nuclear warhead.
+The M61 Vulcan was mounted in the center of the weapons bay, had 650 rounds of ammunition.
+While all F-106A model aircraft received the Six-Shooter modifications, and many of them received guns, most continued to fly operationally with the AIR-2.

+In intra-USAF exercises against both Lockheed F-104 Starfighter and F-4 units, F-106 pilots were reportedly victorious on many occasions.

+The F-15A Eagle started replacing the F-106 for some units in 1981, with "Sixes" typically passed on to Air National Guard units.
 The F-106 remained in service in various USAF and ANG units until 1988.

 Retirement and conversion into drones

-Between 1 June 1983 and 1 August 1988 the Delta Darts were incrementally retired and sent to the Military Storage and Disposition Center in Arizona.
+Between 1 June 1983 and 1 August 1988 the Delta Darts were incrementally removed from service and sent to the Military Storage and Disposition Center in Arizona.
 When the need for a high performance Full Scaled Aerial Target Drone was required, the USAF began withdrawing Delta Darts from storage.
 Starting in 1986, 194 of the surviving surplus aircraft were converted into target drones and these were designated QF-106As and used for target practice vehicles under the Pacer Six Program by the Aerial Targets Squadron.
 The last was destroyed in January 1998.
-The drones were still capable of being flown as manned aircraft, such as for ferrying to a test; during the test they were flown unmanned.
+The drones were still capable of being flown as crewed aircraft, such as for ferrying to a test; during the test they were flown uncrewed.
 The QF-106 replaced the QF-100 Super Sabre drone; the last shoot down of a QF-106 (57-2524) took place at Holloman AFB on 20 February 1997 after which the QF-106 was superseded by the QF-4S and QF-4E Phantom II drone.